 Interesting side note, Dressel was named co-swimmer of the meet, sharing the title with his former age group teammates, and Bolles Swimming alumni Joseph Schooling and Ryan Murphy.

 In his Junior year, Dressel made it a trio of golds in his individual swims at the NCAA Championships.
 He didn’t fail to impress the crowd for the third straight year.
 He began the meet by defending his 50 yard freestyle title in 18.23, narrowly missing his own U.S. and NCAA record.

-In the 100 yard fly, Dressel became the first man to break 44 seconds, beating Joseph Schooling to the feat.
-At the halfway point he sat in fourth place, but blasted off the wall the take down the rest of the field.
+In the 100 yard fly, Dressel sat in fourth place at the halfway mark, but blasted off the wall the take down the rest of the field.
 He stormed home in 22.88 seconds to take the gold in a new NCAA and U.S. record in 43.58.

 Watch his 40.00 100 yard free:

 Dressel also added a silver medal when he joined Jan Switkowski, Maxime Rooney and Mark Staranek in the 400 yard freestyle relay.

 Dressel stamped his name atop another all-time list with a 1:38.13 in the 200 IM on at the 2018 SEC Championship Meet.
 In his first individual swim of the meet (he forsook his 50 free, where he’s also the best of all-time, to swim the 200 IM), he surpassed David Nolan’s US Open, NCAA, and American Records of 1:39.38.